kbehouse/clean-bookmark/README.md

-# Autobuild React App for Chrome Extension
+# Clean Bookmark

-This is a simple chrome extension and it is built with React.
-It can auto build (boilerplate) when the development time .
+This is a simple chrome extension for clean bookmarks.
+It can find empty directories, duplicate name, and duplicate URL of bookmark in chrome.

 ## Usage